Hagia Triada Sarcophagus: Description

 All four faces of the sarcophagus are fully painted in several colours, using the fresco technique otherwise only found in Minoan paintings on walls, and sometimes floors and ceilings.
-Each of the long sides has a long section with a narrative figure scene of religious ritual.
+Each of the long sides has a long section with a narrative figure scene of a religious ritual.
 One of the short end sides has a roughly square section with a scene of a chariot with two figures, presumably goddesses as they are pulled by a griffin (possibly two), above which hovers a large bird.
 The other end has two scenes, the upper almost entirely missing, but probably with a procession of male figures.
 The lower scene again has two figures in a chariot pulled by two horses.

 These scenes are surrounded by ornamental borders covering the remaining areas.
 These are comparable to the decorative borders around Minoan wall-paintings, although larger in relation to the figures.
 The ornament includes scrolls, stripes, and rows of rosettes.
 Immediately above and below the narrative scenes on the long sides are thin blank (white) strips, into which some elements of the scenes intrude at the top.
 On the sides the strips are a mixture of colours.

 Unlike larnakes, the sarcophagus has no lid, and none was apparently intended.
 It also has drainage holes.